minecraftforum/rules/rules/global/rules.markdown

     common spam posts are posting "tl:dr;", "+1", "this", posting image macros, and nothing but memes.
 These sort of posts really rustle our jimmies.

-* __Reply to Inappropriate Content__
+* __Post Inappropriate Content__

-    If inappropriate content is posted the report feature should be used, replying to inappropriate content escalates the issue and can result in all involved parties receiving infractions.
+    Do not post content that is obscene or overtly sexual.
+If it isn't safe for work or children, don't post it.
+Should you see someone posting said things, the report feature should be used, replying to inappropriate content escalates the issue and can result in all involved parties receiving infractions.

 * __Trade or Sell Minecraft Accounts__